Numerical Approximation of Gaussian random fields on Closed Surfaces: Introduction

 We now comment on the main novelties of this work.

-\begin{itemize} \item Compared to \cite{bolin2020numerical,herrmann2020multilevel}, we improve on the convergence of the sinc quadrature by deriving an exponential convergence rate with respect to the quadrature spacing and in particular not depending on the finite element mesh size. \item The abstract analysis proposed in \cite{herrmann2020multilevel} is restricted to finite element method defined on the exact surface.
-Our finite element method is defined on an approximate surface and our analysis account for the geometric approximation error. \item We derive the weak convergence (i.e. the discrepancy of the mean square norms) of the proposed method borrowing ideas from \cite{bolin2020numerical}.
-This analysis heavily relies on the asymptotic behavior of the eigenvalues of the Laplace-Beltrami operator (Weyl's law) as well as the ability for the finite element method to approximate the eigenvalues of $(\kappa^2 I - \Delta_\gamma)$.
-In particular, we take advantage of eigenvalue cluster estimates \cite{knyazev2006new} to derive robust error estimates, see Lemma~\ref{l:eigen-error}. \end{itemize}
+\begin{itemize} \item Compared to \cite{bolin2020numerical,herrmann2020multilevel}, we improve on the convergence of the sinc quadrature by deriving an exponential convergence rate with respect to the quadrature spacing and in particular not depending on the finite element mesh size; see Theorem~5.2 and~6.1 as well as the numerical validation in Remark~\ref{r:sinc-independent}.
+This implies that the mesh size and the quadrature spacing can be chosen independently. \item The abstract analysis proposed in \cite{herrmann2020multilevel} considers a finite element method defined on the exact surface and provides strong error estimates.
+Instead, we design and analyze a parametric finite element method on approximate surfaces by taking into account the geometric error.
+Note that setting the finite element on approximate (polygonal) surfaces facilitates the construction of the discrete system.
+In \cite{jansson2021surface}, the surface is restricted to a sphere but strong and mean squared norm error estimates are derived for parametric finite element methods on approximations of the sphere.
+In that case, the approximation of the white noise strongly relies on the knowledge of the eigenpairs for the sphere.
+Our analysis, accounts for the intricate influence of the geometric error in the approximation of the eigenpairs for general $C^3$ surfaces. \item Borrowing ideas from \cite{bolin2020numerical}, we estimate the discrepancy between the mean square norm of the exact solution and that of the proposed approximate solution.
+Our analysis relies on the asymptotic behavior of the eigenvalues of the Laplace--Beltrami operator (Weyl's law) as well as the ability for the finite element method to approximate the eigenvalues of $(\kappa^2 I - \Delta_\gamma)$.
+However, the analysis in \cite{bolin2020numerical} relies on an assumption for the approximation of individual eigenvalues (Assumption~2.6 in \cite{bolin2020numerical})

+where $\widetilde \Lambda^\gamma_j$ is the approximation of the $j$th eigenvalue $\widetilde \lambda_j$ (see \eqref{e:eigenpb} and \eqref{e:dicrete_eig}).
+To derive optimal convergence rates in the mean square norm, it appears that one needs $q=r=2$.
+With this choice of parameters, the constant $C$ in \eqref{o:ass} may not be uniform with in $j$; see e.g. \cite[Theorem~47.10]{ern2021finite}.
+In this work, we do not rely on such assumption but rather derive a weaker but cluster robust eigenvalue error estimate (Lemma~\ref{l:eigen-error}) instrumental for the optimal convergence rates in the mean square norm provided by Theorem~\ref{t:weak-convergence}.
+It is worth pointing out that the cluster robust estimate of Lemma~\ref{l:eigen-error} is used in \cite[Appendix~C]{LP2021} to guarantee \eqref{o:ass} with a uniform constant $C$ when $q=r=2$.